circuitbeard/motephat-mqtt/README.md

     git clone https://github.com/circuitbeard/motephat-mqtt.git

-Next, update the IP address of the MQTT broker to connect to
+Next, update the IP address of the MQTT broker and the topic to connect to

     sudo nano motephat-mqtt/motephat-mqtt.py
+    >>> client.subscribe('YOUR TOPIC')
     >>> client.connect('YOUR BROKER IP', 1883, 60)

 Next, make sure `job.sh` is executable